 Issue Identified Action taken to Date Lack of critical skills, resources and capabilities across the workforce - Insufficient skills and resources due to a competitive employment market, local authority pay constraints and an ageing workforce.
-Inability to recruit and retain staff, including at the most experienced and senior levels, may result in risks to the day-to-day delivery and transformation of ser- vices, and delivery of priority projects including capital schemes Workforce planning has been identified as a high priority for organisational development (OD).
+Inability to recruit and retain staff, including at the most experienced and senior levels, may result in risks to the day-to-day delivery and transformation of ser- vices, and delivery of priority projects including capital schemes Workforce planning has been identified as a high priority for organisa- tional development (OD).
 The OD Team has developed a framework and approach to roll out across the organisation.
 Targeted work will continue with specific services to identify innovative strategies where there are recruitment challenges.
-In addition, work continued on entry to employment and on "grow our own approaches" where appropriate.
-Impacts arising from numbers and complexity of needs of asylum seekers and refugees - Needs arising from increasing numbers of asylum seekers and refugees being placed in the city and the complexity arising from the range of national schemes and support arrangements for different groups including unaccompanied children, Ukrainian, Syrian and Afghan refugees.
-A governance board is in place corporately, with oversight of the component parts of asylum and refugees, which covers all aspects from housing through to social care.
+In addition, work continued on entry to employ- ment and on "grow our own approaches" where appropriate.
+Impacts arising from numbers and complexity of needs of asylum seekers and refugees - Needs arising from increasing numbers of asylum seekers and refugees being placed in the city and the complexity arising from the range of national schemes and support arrangements for different groups including un- accompanied children, Ukrainian, Syrian and Afghan refugees.
+A governance board is in place corporately, with oversight of the com- ponent parts of asylum and refugees, which covers all aspects from housing through to social care.
 We have continued to make representation to the Home Office, and ensure our safeguarding teams are pro-active in identifying issues early.
 Whilst continuing to work with key partners in the city such as Fire and Police.
-However, this continues to be a risk for the Council as numbers continue to rise and staff capacity/recruitment in key roles such as social workers is a significant issue and growing risk.
+However, this continues to be a risk for the Council as numbers con- tinue to rise and staff capacity/recruitment in key roles such as social workers is a significant issue and growing risk.
 Cyber Risk - loss or compromise of IT systems and/or associated data through a cyber security attack.
 As in 2021/22, this is a national issue with an increasing prevalence and sophistication of malware attacks used by cyber attackers to circumvent ICT defences and attack core systems.
 Mandatory training on ICT Security has been introduced as part of the HR "on-boarding" process for new starters, with a continued focus on raising awareness with existing staff.
 We will use findings from our Cyber Security Operations Centre to identify areas for further improvements and have implemented formal quarterly reporting on cyber security threats and responses.
-As part of the Council's involvement in the DLUHC Future Councils' Programme, we have baselined our cyber maturity, benchmark against others and identify further opportunities for improvement.
+As part of the Council's involvement in the DLUHC Future Councils' Programme, we have baselined our cyber ma- turity, benchmark against others and identify further opportunities for improvement.
 This has built on the work have already done using the Cybersecurity Capability Maturity Model (C2M2).
+The recent cyber incident means this risk continues to be an issue.